-As part of the momentum that is a brand new DAE, DAE Group is proud to announce that it is providing owner’s rep services on the renovation of the Sheraton Dallas on Olive Street in downtown Dallas.
+As part of the momentum that is a brand new DAE, DAE Group is proud to announce that it is providing owner’s representation services on the renovation of the Sheraton Dallas on Olive Street in downtown Dallas.

 “The key with any hotel renovation project is maintaining the guest experience – the hotel is still operating — and of course, no noise from 6 pm to 9 am and making sure that all renovations are completed on time, on budget and to exact brand standards of quality,” said Mike Rable, DAE Group Project Manager.